shmsw25/qa-transfer/run.md

 - `out_base_dir` is for storing saves, logs, evals and shared.json.
 These are stored in `<out_base_dir>/basic/<run_id>`.
 - `num_steps` is number of training steps (global_steps).
 20000 is recommended for BiDAF.
 - `dev_name` and `test_name` are 'dev' or 'test'.
 (Default='test') We use 'dev' for SQuAD because test set of SQuAD is not available.
+- `sent_size_th` and `ques_size_th` are for threshold of number of words in context and question, respectively.
+500 and 30, by default.
+For less memory usage, you can reduce the number.

 For tensorboard, run `tensorboard --logdir=out/squad/basic/<RUN_ID>/log`